Query, Don't Train: Privacy-Preserving Tabular Prediction from EHR Data via SQL Queries: Experiments

-For the privacy policies, we restricted queries via the system prompt to summary-level statistics, which are defined as data averaged over two or more patients.
-To ensure the queries do not access patient-level information, we have a seperate agent to ensure that only those queries requesting summary-level statistics proceed to execution.
-In practice, this validation would be enforced by a firewall to prevent unauthorized data access \cite{kruse2017security}.
+To comply with privacy policies, we restricted queries via the system prompt to provide only summary-level statistics, defined as data aggregated and averaged over two or more patients.
+This constraint is enforced using a separate LLM to validate that only queries requesting summary-level statistics are allowed to proceed to execution.
+The LLM is prompted with a predefined list of rules (e.g. no queries on cohorts, limited repeated or overlapping queries, monitor query patterns) and can determine whether a query meets the specified criteria.
+In practice, this validation would be implemented through a firewall to prevent unauthorized data access \cite{kruse2017security}.